The Stellar network has different types of nodes – watcher nodes, validator nodes, and archiver nodes.

 A watcher node is a node that submits transactions to the network.
 This is similar to a Bitcoin node that broadcasts transactions in the Bitcoin network.

 A validator node participates in the voting process to close a ledger.
 It is similar to a Bitcoin miner that creates new blocks.

 An archiver node publishes an archive of the Stellar ledger.
 This increases the network’s resiliency and helps new nodes catch up with the network.

-You can choose which type you would like your node to be when subscribing.
+When subscribing, you can choose which type you would like your node to be.

 To run an archiver node, please contact us.

 From the node dashboard in the app, after logging into your dashboard: under the header where it says “Stellar Horizon Mainnet Shared”, there are four fields:

 “Horizon Watcher” | “Mainnet” | “stellar-core 13…4a” | “1.5.0-255b12ef9…168”